xmos/lib_mic_array/doc/programming_guide/src/decimator_stages.rst

 Filter design scripts are provided to support higher output sampling rates than the default 16 kHz.

-Note that both stage 1 and stage 2 need to be updated because the first stage needs a higher cut off frequency before samples are passed to the downsample by three (32 kHz) or two (48 kHz) second stage decimator.
+Both stage 1 and stage 2 need to be updated because the first stage needs a higher cut off frequency before samples are passed to the downsample by three (32 kHz) or two (48 kHz) second stage decimator.